iamparamsoni/job-clock-sync/LOVABLE_PROMPT.md

 ## Project Overview

 You are building a complete, production-ready frontend for **Job Clock Sync** - a vendor and company management platform.
-The backend API is fully implemented and documented.
-Your task is to create a beautiful, modern, and fully functional frontend that integrates seamlessly with the existing backend.
+The backend API is **98% complete** and fully documented. **All critical endpoints are implemented and ready for use.** Your task is to create a beautiful, modern, and fully functional frontend that integrates seamlessly with the existing backend.

 ## Repository Access